The Best Roasted Pears Recipe (Super Easy)

 One of the best aspects of this roasted pear recipe is its versatility.
 Here are a few tweaks you can try to make this recipe your own:

-• Pears: I used Bosc pears, but Bartlett or Anjou would also work beautifully.
+- Pears: I used Bosc pears, but Bartlett or Anjou would work beautifully as well.
 Ensure they’re ripe but firm for optimal texture after roasting.

 Fancy a Freebie?